 Logging in to Your Course, and Navigating in Moodle

-You will have access to your course the same day that you register.
-You can practice logging in at any time.
-However, as updates may be made to the course content, we recommend that you not download any readings or undertake any assignments more than 24 hours before the course begins.
+You should have access to your course at least a day before it starts.
+First-time learners can practice logging in after receiving their login instructions.
+As updates may be made to the course content, we recommend that you not download any readings or undertake any assignments (except for the self-study Orientation module) more than 24 hours before the course begins.
 Please do NOT post anything to the website until the course has begun.
 You will receive a “welcome to the course” message announcing its launch.

-The following video tutorials will be helpful to you if you have never taken a Wilmette Institute course, or if your last course ended more than 12 months ago.
-You can also read or download a printable First-Timers Guide containing a transcript of the contents of the first three videos below.
+The following video tutorials will be helpful to you if you have never taken a Wilmette Institute course, or if your last course ended more than 2 years ago.
+You can also read or download a printable First-Timers Guide containing a simplified version of the contents of the first three videos below.

-2. How to Create or Update Your Profile (page with step-by-step guidance from video below)
+2. How to Create or Update Your Profile in Moodle (video, 5 minutes)

-3. How to Post in the Course Forums (page with step-by-step guidance from video below)
+3. How to Post in the Forums (video, 11 minutes)

 Creating Your Personal Learning Plan